loserbcc/speak-it/README.md

 - Default voice: alloy
 - Model: kokoro
 - No API key required (using "not-needed")

+For setting up the API, please refer to [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

 ## Version History
 See [CHANGELOG.md](CHANGELOG.md) for version history and updates.